 The NRGP is a public-private sector initiative.
 It was founded in June 2000 and is acknowledged internationally to be exceptionally cost-effective and among the most comprehensive in the world.
 The NRGP deals with problematic gambling tendencies and provides counselling, treatment and education at no cost to the public.
 The NRGP integrates education, research and treatment into one programme.
 It is studied by legislators, regulators and academics from international jurisdictions as an example of successful practice.
 It is regarded, internationally, as the most progressive and one of the best.

 Those mechanisms ensure that a person developing problem gambling tendencies excludes themselves from participating in any one of the gambling activities offered nationally.
-If you think you or someone you know may have a problem, contact the National Responsible Gambling Helpline toll-free on 0800 006 008.
-Additional resources, including self help information can be found at www.responsiblegambling.co.za.
+If you think you or someone you know may have a problem, contact the National Responsible Gambling Foundation toll-free helpline on 0800 006 008.
+Additional resources, including self-help information can be found at www.responsiblegambling.co.za.

 The NRGP supports the self-exclusion intervention as stipulated in the legislation.
 The role that the NRGP plays in this programme is Counselling and Support for the excluded individuals and their immediate family members.
 It is a legislated programme where a player may wish to exclude him/herself from gambling activities.
 In terms of the legislation anyone can apply for exclusion.
 An individual that is excluded from gambling activities cannot take part in any gambling activity for a period of 6 months.
 During this period of exclusion, the NRGP offers counselling to the excluded individual.